Ammarkhat/libfiveAll/README.md

    Click the "Cancel" button the second time the dialog appears (which signifies "end of input").
 [Hey, this is only a Proof-of-Concept, ok...]

+   The generated STL file will be displayed via the three.js library.

    You can interact with the exported STL file via WebAssembly's `FS` object, e.g.: